Public Performance Rights Policy

 How can you tell if a video from Barber Library has Public Performance Rights?

-Videos in the Barber Library collection with PPR include the note "COCC Public Performance Rights Only" in the x (note) field of the item record.
+Videos in the Barber Library collection with PPR include the note "COCC Public Performance Rights Only" in the Description field in the online catalog (see this example).
 Videos with Public Performance Rights will also have a label on the cover.

 Securing Public Performance Rights